Ulnar bow sign

 At the time the article was created Leonardo Lustosa had no recorded disclosures.View Leonardo Lustosa's current disclosures

 The ulnar bow sign is a radiographic indication of a plastic deformity of the ulna, its assessment is quite useful in the case of a suspected "isolated" radial head dislocation in the pediatric population 1,3.

-"Isolated" dislocation of the radial head is almost always associated with a bowing fracture of the ulna 2,3.
+"Isolated" dislocation of the radial head is almost always in fact associated with a bowing fracture of the ulna 2,3.